 A mess is an understatement to describe this unfortunate situation.

 There is a way to avoid a mess like this, however.
 If you’re behind on your mortgage payments, I urge you to consider filing for bankruptcy.
+If you are in a copious amount of debt, credit collectors are harassing you, or you are being threatened with a lawsuit, you should call a top liquidation lawyer Memphis, TN has to offer for further advice.

 A Chapter 13 bankruptcy can stop the foreclosure and allow you to pay back debt over a period of years instead of all at once.